 Deciding on where to retire is always a challenging question.
 What do you look for when searching for your ideal place to age in place?
-There are a variety of factors that come into play when looking for that perfect spot such as health care, wellness, general livability, transportation, or community engagement, just to name a few.
+There are a variety of factors that come into play such as health care, wellness, general livability, transportation, or community engagement—just to name a few.

 2. Madison, WI